awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 }
 ```

-The following policy allows IAM users to view Cost Explorer, but deny permission to view or edit the **Reservation Expiration Alerts** page\.
+The following policy allows IAM users to view Cost Explorer, but denies permission to view or edit the **Reservation Expiration Alerts** and **Savings Plans alert** pages\.

 ```
 {